- Medicaid does not cover the costs of dental implants for adults.

 Why doesn’t Medicaid typically cover dental implants?

 Medicaid is designed to provide basic healthcare needs to low-income people.
-Implants are not considered a basic need as there are other more affordable ways to replace missing teeth.
-If the Medicaid program were to include implants in their benefits, a large amount of funds would need to be taken from other aspects of the program.
+Implants are not considered a basic need, as there are other, more affordable options for replacing missing teeth.
+If the Medicaid program were to include implants in its benefits, a large amount of funds would need to be diverted from other program areas.

 Is Medicaid dental implant coverage the same in all states?

-Generally speaking, yes, Medicaid’s dental implant coverage is the same across the country.
-However, there are significant differences in what kind of dental coverage is provided for adults in each state.
+Generally speaking, yes, Medicaid’s dental implant coverage is the same nationwide.
+However, there are significant differences in the types of dental coverage available to adults across states.
 Check your state resources to learn more about what benefits are available in your state.